mr-beerkiss/frontend-style-guide/javascript/README.md

 ## Comments

   - Use `/** ... */` for multi-line comments.
 Include a description, specify types and values for all parameters and return values.
+Refer to [usejsdoc.org](http://usejsdoc.org/) on how to properly annotate multi-line comments.

     ```javascript
     // bad